 The park itself sits on top of a supervolcano, whose last eruption occurred over 600,000 years ago.
 The caldera, the area that remained after the eruption, is where many of the geothermal activities occur.

 You can easily spend multiple days at Yellowstone National Park, camping and hiking.
 If you’re planning a trip to Yellowstone, make sure you give yourself a few days.
 But if you only have a limited amount of time, a Yellowstone day trip is also possible.

 Since we were only passing through the area, we opted to spend only a day at the park.
 For our Yellowstone day trip, we followed the main loop around the park, starting from the West Yellowstone Entrance, essentially circumnavigating the caldera.
 We were able to see many of the sights of Yellowstone taking this route.

 One thing to remember when visiting Yellowstone National Park, ALWAYS be respectful of the rules of the park, regardless of whether you’re there for a day or for multiple days.
 The animals at the park are wild animals, so always stay a safe distance away.
 DO NOT approach them for selfies or feed them food.
 Also, the soil around the geothermal areas can often be unsafe to walk on, so always stay on the designated paths.

 It’s our responsibility as visitors to Yellowstone National Park to make sure that we preserve the park for future use, even if we’re only doing a Yellowstone day trip.
 Following and respecting the rules of the park is very important!

-For families planning to visit Yellowstone National Park, here are seven must-see sights for a Yellowstone day trip:
+For families planning a trip to Yellowstone National Park, here are seven must-see sights for a Yellowstone day trip:

 Excelsior Geyser and Grand Prismatic Springs